-The current toll since 1960 stands at 23 probable extinctions of animals and 4 of plants - averaging out at 4.5 extinctions a decade (Figure 1).
-Four of these (3 animals, 1 plant) are extinct in the wild (they survive in captivity or outside their native range).
+With the mealybug excluded, the toll since 1960 stands at 24 probable extinctions of animals and 3 of plants - averaging out at 4.5 extinctions a decade up to 2020 (Figure 1).
+Four of these species (3 animals, 1 plant) are extinct in the wild but survive in captivity or outside their native range.

-The causes of 2 probable extinctions remain uncertain (although a pathogen is the only explanation suggested for one).
-Of the 25 extinctions for which causes have been assigned, 17 (68%) were due mainly to invasive species.
-Of the 21 probable animal extinctions, the proportion due mainly to invasive species is 81%.
-The 4 likely plant extinctions were due mainly to habitat destruction or degradation.
+The causes of 2 probable extinctions remain uncertain - although a pathogen is the only explanation suggested for one, and a range-expanding Australian turtle seems implicated in the other.
+Of the 25 extinctions for which causes have been assigned, 19 (76%) were due mainly to invasive species, and one extinction was half due to this cause.
+Of the probable animal extinctions for which causes have been assigned, 83% (19 of 23) have been from invasive species.
+Climate change and altered hydrology (a dam) have each caused one animal extinction, and pollution in combination with invasive species caused another (that of the seastar).
+The 3 plant extinctions were due mainly to habitat destruction (2) and altered hydrology.